 Neural Specific Cre- Rat Lines Using TARGATT™ Technology:

-If you do not see a promoter-of-interest in this table, please contact us to talk to to a technology specialist.
+If you do not see a promoter-of-interest in this table, please contact us to talk to a technology specialist.

 TARGATT™ knock-in Rat Generation Timeline